ljm1400/cs326-final-Dalet/docs/milestone3.md

 -Searching for specific tags grabs all posts in the DB that match that tag -Author of post will see post listed on myPosts page

+DIVISION OF LABOR:
+Ben
+- Added CRUD functions for both collections of our MongoDB

+William

+Louis